 Balances in the Budget Stabilization Reserve Fund are to be used only when emergencies involving the health, safety or welfare of the residents of the Commonwealth or downturns in the economy resulting in significant unanticipated revenue shortfalls cannot be dealt with through the normal budget process.
-Funds in the Budget Stabilization Reserve Fund may be appropriated only upon the recommendation of the Governor and the approval of a separate appropriation bill by a vote of two-thirds of the members of both chambers of the General Assembly.
-Any funds appropriated from the Budget Stabilization Reserve Fund that are not spent are returned to the Budget Stabilization Reserve Fund.
+Funds in the Budget Stabilization Reserve Fund may be appropriated only upon the recommendation of the Governor and the approval of a separate appropriated from the Budget Stabilization Reserve Fund that are not spent are returned to the Budget Stabilization Reserve Fund.
 As of June 30, 2024, the Budget Stabilization Reserve Fund had a balance of approximately \$6,250.2 million.
 In September 2024, the Commonwealth made a deposit to the Budget Stabilization Reserve Fund in the amount of \$736.9 million.
-[As of the date of this Official Statement, the amount on deposit in the Budget Stabilization Reserve Fund, which includes earnings on the amounts on deposit therein, is \$6,268.4 million.]
+As of April 30, 2025, the amount on deposit in the Budget Stabilization Reserve Fund, which includes earnings on the amounts on deposit therein, is \$7,346.0 million.